zperezedgar/zperezedgar/README.md

 <h3 align="left">About me:</h3>

 - 👋 Hi, I’m @zperezedgar and I'm from 🇲🇽
-- 👀 I’m interested in Deep Learning, Computer Vision, Data Science, and Android & iOS Development
+- 👀 I’m a Machine Learning Engineer and an Android/iOS Developer
 - 🎓 I am a Ph.D.
 Candidate in Physics
 - 💬 I speak Spanish, English, and French